merely-useful/py-rse/index.md

 The first stable public release would be version 1.0.0, and in general, the version number is incremented as follows:

--   Increment `major` every time there's an incompatible externally-visible change
+-   Increment `major` every time there's an incompatible externally visible change.
--   Increment `minor` when adding new functionality in a backwards-compatible manner (i.e. without breaking any existing code)
+-   Increment `minor` when adding new functionality in a backwards-compatible manner (i.e., without breaking any existing code).
--   Increment `patch` for backwards-compatible bug fixes that don't add any new features
+-   Increment `patch` for backwards-compatible bug fixes that don't add any new features.

 Finally,
 we specify the name of the directory